zxk688/TPOVSeg/README.md

 # TPOV-Seg
-This is a repository for releasing a PyTorch implementation of our work [TPOV-Seg: Textually Enhanced Prompt Tuning of Vision-Language Models for Open-Vocabulary Remote Sensing Semantic Segmentation](https://ieeexplore.ieee.org/document/11215798).
+This is a repository for releasing a PyTorch implementation of our work [TPOV-Seg: Textually Enhanced Prompt Tuning of Vision-Language Models for Open-Vocabulary Remote Sensing Semantic Segmentation](https://ieeexplore.ieee.org/document/11215798) accepted for publication in IEEE TGRS.

 ## Installation